DZimo/tinyLanguageParser/README.md

 to check if it overflows or no.

 Output:
-if all analysis pass then we output valid program with the AST.
+If all analysis pass then we output valid program with the AST.

 # CMAKE
-CMAKE is not well maintained and currently the project works only with normal gcc compile.
+CMAKE is not well maintained and currently the project works only with normal g++ compile.

+# Version control
+GIT has been used to control the versions and get the worklog, the repo is currently private and cannot be accessed only by me.

 # VERSIONS
 C++ 17